-Equipment check-out forms are available online, under the Forms and Resources link under Current Students.

-- If you are checking-out a university-owned instrument for your studio, return the form to your applied instructor. - If you are checking-out a university-owned instrument for group instruction courses, return the form to your course instructor.

-For all other inquiries, send an email to musicsw@apsu.edu for further instructions.
+- 1. Complete an Equipment Check-out form.
+The form is available online, under the Forms and Resources link under Current Students - 2.
+Follow-up with related personnel (the faculty member or GTA who oversees the requested equipment). - If you are checking-out a university-owned instrument for your studio, return the form to your applied instructor. - If you are checking-out a university-owned instrument for group instruction courses, return the form to your course instructor. - For all other inquiries, send an email to musicsw@apsu.edu for further instructions.